+Book Proposal:
-Europe Through Israeli Eyes

-Israel and the Continent after the Holocaust
+Daniel Mahla, Europe Through Israeli Eyes: Israel and the Continent After the Holocaust

-Daniel Mahla

 Synopsis

-Europe through Israeli Eyes explores Israeli perceptions of the continent in the second half of the 20th century.
-It is the first book to systematically investigate Israeli media debates about Europe, encompassing political, economic, social, and cultural dimensions, with those about its cultural impact and influences.
-In doing so, it reveals a neglected but crucial dimension of Israeli society and state, makes an important contribution to the study of the European idea, and transforms our understanding of Israeli-European relations.
+Europe Through Israeli Eyes will explore Israeli perceptions of the continent in the second half of the twentieth century.
+It is the first book to systematically investigate Israeli media debates about Europe, encompassing a wide range of political, economic, social, and cultural dimensions.
+In so doing, closely scrutinizes an understudied but crucial dynamic within the Israeli state and society, while making an important contribution to the study of the European idea and transforming our understanding of Israeli-European relations.

-This is not a marginal, obscure or specialized subject.
-The Zionist movement itself and many of the state’s founders were born on the continent, and European influences were central to the formation of the state.
-Accordingly, Israel’s ties to Europe figure prominently in academic discussions of the founding of the state and its entanglement with European (settler) colonialism, as well as in many contemporary political debates, which often adopt dichotomous and partisan approaches.
-One perspective portrays Israel as a European or Western outpost in the Middle East, in short as “Euro-Israel.”
-In contrast, another perspective downplays the country’s connections to European movements and phenomena, such as colonialism, and highlights the Jewish break with Europe in the face of the Holocaust.
-By investigating Israeli views and perceptions of the continent during the second half of the twentieth century Europe through Israeli Eyes challenges such bifurcated representations.
-The book emphasizes the centrality of the continent for Israelis during this period, while at the same time highlighting its deeply Janus-faced nature in Israeli eyes, which engendered deeply ambivalent attitudes toward Europe alongside fierce debates about the country’s own social outlook and geocultural affiliations.
+Europe has played a key role in Israeli social development.
+The Zionist movement and many of the state’s founders were born on the continent and European influences on the very inception of the state were crucial.
+Accordingly, Israel’s links with Europe figure prominently in discussions of the founding of the state and its entanglement with European settler colonialism.
+They also importantly inform many contemporary political debates that are, however, often fueled by simplistic dichotomies and partisanship.
+One side portrays Israel as a European or Western outpost in the Middle East, a “Euro-Israel.”
+The other eschews the country’s connections with European colonialism and related ideas and posits a Jewish break with Europe after the Holocaust.
+By investigating Israeli views and perceptions of the continent during the second half of the twentieth century, Europe Through Israeli Eyes challenges these simplistic counterpositions.
+The book emphasizes the central importance of the continent for Israelis during this period, while at the same time highlighting deeply ambivalent Israeli attitudes toward Europe when fiercely debating about the country’s distinctive outlooks and geocultural affinities.

-Exploring Israeli conceptions of Europe in a systematic fashion is challenging because the concept of Europe itself is difficult to grasp: it can refer not only to a geographical entity, but also to ideas and concepts, political visions, cultural influences, societal discourses, and more.
-Europe through Israeli Eyes has identified several distinct contexts in which Israelis concretely experienced Europe and debated its meaning, influences, and significance for their own country.
+Exploring Israeli conceptions of Europe in a systematic fashion is challenging because the concept of Europe itself is difficult to grasp.
+It can refer not only to a geographical entity, but also to ideas, political visions, cultural influences, societal discourses, and more.
+Europe Through Israeli Eyes identifies several discrete contexts through which Israelis have experienced Europe and debated its meaning, influences, and significance for their own country.

-The book examines the formative period from the establishment of the state in 1948 to the turn of the millennium, when the expansion of the EU on the one hand, and the collapse of the Israeli-Palestinian peace process and the outbreak of the Second Intifada on the other, profoundly altered European-Israeli relations.
-It explores Israeli conceptions of Europe in light of changing geopolitical contexts, such as the growing political importance of the United States for the Jewish state in the 1960s and 1970s (and the resulting processes of Americanization), as well as the collapse of the Soviet Union in 1989-1990.
-A first part deals with perceptions of Europe in political and economic debates, starting with the institution that came to represent the idea of Europe like no other in the post-war period: the European Economic Community (EEC/EU).
-But while close ties with Western Europe in the form of the EEC/EU were vital to Israelis, they also kept a close eye on “Eastern Europe” – that is the Soviet Union and its satellites - not least because most of the country’s founders came from that region.
-Finally, Israelis also had a lively debate about Europe in the form of French and British colonial projects in the region.
-By bringing together these different aspects, the book paints a nuanced and comprehensive picture of what Europe represented to Israelis.
+The book examines the period from the 1948 establishment of the state to the turn of the millennium, when the expansion of the EU on the one hand and the collapse of the Israeli-Palestinian peace process and outbreak of the Second Intifada on the other profoundly altered European-Israeli relations.
+It explores Israeli conceptions of Europe in light of changing geopolitical contexts, such as the growing political importance of the United States for the Jewish state in the 1960s and 1970s (and the resulting processes of Americanization), as well as the collapse of the Soviet Union in 1989–90.

+The book’s first part deals with perceptions of Europe in political and economic debates in Israel, starting with the institution that came to represent the idea of Europe like no other in the post-war period: The body that evolved into what is now the European Union (EU).
+While close ties with the EU and its forerunners have been vital to Israelis, they also paid close attention to developments in Soviet-dominated Eastern Europe, not least because most of Israel’s founding figures came from that region.
+Israelis also vigorously debated Europe’s powerful presence in the region in the form of French and British colonialism.
+By bringing all these aspects together, the book shapes a nuanced and comprehensive picture of what Europe has represented to Israelis.